A Tesla for a bitcoin: Musk drives up cryptocurrency price with $1.5 bln purchase | Business

 Gold jumped more than 1% Monday while ethereum, another cryptocurrency, surged to a record high.
 LONG-TERM STORE OF VALUE?

 Central banks remain skeptical of digital currencies, but analysts say the more real world uses appear for bitcoin, the more attractive it will prove as a long-term store of value.
-Bitcoin surged nearly 16% to a record high of $44,080 after Tesla's disclosure.
-The cryptocurrency is up nearly 350% over the past 12 months, thanks in part to interest from institutional investors.
+Bitcoin has rallied as far as $47,565 after Tesla's disclosure.
+The cryptocurrency is up 1135% since March 2020, thanks in part to interest from institutional investors.

 "The argument for bitcoin is evolving.
 It used to be negative (reasons to buy), but suddenly there are positive reasons, and that's why you see bitcoin at (new highs)," Mohamed El-Erian, chief economic advisor of Allianz, told CNBC.
 Tesla is the latest company to add bitcoin to its corporate treasury, following similar moves by Square, the payments company led by Twitter Inc chief Jack Dorsey and U.S. software firm MicroStrategy Inc.